holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may not modify the Purpose of its Circle Lead Role, nor remove the Role.

-A Circle may add Accountabilities or Domains to its Circle Lead Role, and those additions automatically apply to every Sub-Circle's Circle Lead Role as well, recursively.
+A Circle may add Accountabilities or Domains to the Circle Lead Role, and later remove these additions.
+However, any additions automatically apply to every Sub-Circle's Circle Lead Role as well, recursively.
 A Circle may not add Accountabilities or Domains just to its own Circle Lead Role.

 A Circle may remove any Accountabilities, Domains, authorities, or functions of its own Circle Lead Role.
 It can do this either by placing them on another Role in the Circle, or by defining an alternate means of enacting them.
 Doing this automatically removes the relevant element from the Circle's Circle Lead Role, for as long as the delegation remains in place.